RxLaboratory/Duik/src-docs/docs/getting-started/introduction.md

 **Do NOT try to learn both After Effects and Duik together**.
 For example, it is NOT a good idea to try to rig a character with a combination of Duik and the puppet tool if you do not perfectly understand how the puppet tool itself works.

 !!! hint
-    A complete book about all these subjects is being written by Duduf and will be available...
+    A complete book about animation and rigging techniques in general is being written by Duduf and will be available...
 One day or another.